Legal controls on veterinary medicines

 A product applied internally to teats and udders for the prevention of mastitis will be considered to be medicinal.

 A product applied topically to disinfect teats and udders and for which no medicinal claims are made, does not require an MA.
-These are regarded as biocidal products and dealt with by the Health and Safety Executive (HSE) under the Biocidal Products Regulations (SI 2001/880).
+These are regarded as biocidal products and dealt with by the Health and Safety Executive (HSE) under the Biocidal Products Regulations.

 A product labelled as a disinfectant which does not claim to treat or prevent disease does not require an MA.
-However, disinfectants may be regarded as biocidal products and can be dealt with by the HSE under the Biocidal Products Regulations (SI 2001/880).
+However, disinfectants may be regarded as biocidal products and can be dealt with by the HSE under the Biocidal Products Regulations.

 Herbal products are treated like any other products.
 They require an MA if they are medicinal by presentation or function.
 For example, a product containing pyrethrum, pyrethrins or alkaloids, such as digoxin from Digitalis sp., would be considered medicinal by function.

 A new homeopathic veterinary remedy to be placed on the market must either be registered under the homeopathic registration scheme or have a full MA.
-A homeopathic product on the market prior to 1 January 1994 has an MA via Grandfather Rights, provided no medicinal claims are made.
+A homeopathic product on the market prior to 1 January 1994 may remain on the market provided no medicinal claims are made.

 Diagnostic tools (testing kits)